DOJ Plans To Ask The Supreme Court To Intervene On DACA

 The department has also filed a notice of appeal to the 9th U.S. Court of Appeals.

 California Attorney General Xavier Becerra, who is suing the administration for putting an end to the program, says the lower court ruling was a step in the right direction.
-He says thousands of so-called Dreamers need relief.
+He says thousands of so-called DREAMers need relief.

 Trump ordered an end to the Obama-era program in September, calling it an "amnesty-first approach."
 Both he and the attorney general have repeatedly called on Congress to come up with a solution to the status of DACA recipients.
 But any progress made on the issue vanished last week after a White House meeting in which Trump reportedly used vulgar language to describe African countries.